The Copper Beech: Themes

 The novel follows a changing Irish society in the 1950s and 1960s.
 Social barriers that divided families for generations begin to fall, as for example a boy from the lowest socioeconomic class ends up marrying the daughter of an army major.
 Numerous female characters are also depicted as "strong, independent women of the 1950s [who have] no time for silly romances".

+Reviews

 Audiobook

-The novel was recorded as a BBC audiobook in 2007.
+The novel was recorded by her cousin actress Kate Binchy as a BBC audiobook in 2007.
+Other audiobook versions have been recorded, by Barbara Caruso among others, including Fionnula Flanagan.